 - Ventilate – Adequate ventilation is critical.
 Exhaust from the generator contains carbon monoxide, an odorless, colorless gas that can be deadly!
 Always run the machine outdoors.
 To keep the unit out of the winter elements, it is acceptable to use a generator in an open space in a garage, but only if you leave the garage door completely open for ventilation.

-- Prevent backfeed – Never wire a building’s electrical system into a generator.
-This can cause power to “backfeed” through the electric meter and into NOVEC’s power lines.
+- Prevent backfeed – Only have a licensed electrician wire a building’s electrical system into a generator.
+An incorrect connection could cause power to “backfeed” through the electric meter and into NOVEC’s power lines.
 Line technicians attempting to restore your power can come into contact with the unidentified power source you created and be injured or killed.

 - Turn off main power switch – Even if the electric power is out, turn off the main power switch before running the generator.
 When power is restored, the renewed electricity can cause your generator to backfeed (see above).